-The Town of Lisbon, incorporated in 1786, is a 16.26 square miles rural historic community (population 4,069) in New London County with a Board of Selectmen/Board of Finance form of government that is proactive and responsive to the residents.
+The Town of Lisbon, incorporated in 1786, is a rural, historic community of 16.26 square miles (poulation 4,338) in New London County, with Board of Selectmen/Board of Finance form of government that is proactive and responsive to its residents.

-Through their over-site and planning, the Board of Selectmen, Board of Finance and Planning and Zoning Commission have made it possible to preserve the rural character of the community while maintaining a low mill rate (one of the lowest among the 169 towns in Connecticut) and still providing a top notch education for its students; maintain the town’s roads, buildings and infrastructure, and provide such services as curb-side recycling, park improvements and recreational activities for the residents.
+Through their over-sight and planning, the Board of Selectmen, Board of Finance and Planning and Zoning Commission have made it possible to preserve the rural character of the community while maintaining a low mill rate (one of the lowest among the 169 towns in Connecticut), yet still providing a top notch education for its students; maintain the town's roads, buildings and infrastructure; and provide such services as curb-side recycling, park improvements and recreational activities for the residents.

 Below are a few of the many reasons why people choose to live in Lisbon:

 - Proactive and responsive municipal officials, boards, commissions and committees

 - Low taxes

 - Excellent PK-8th Grade public school system

 - Variety of choices, both public and private, for high school students

 - Use and support of the Slater Library in Jewett City which is less than one-quarter of a mile from the Jewett City/Lisbon town line